Agaricus campestris

 Habitat

 Open meadows, often grassy areas especially where cattle graze.
 Sometimes under Ponderosa pine.
-Agaricus campestris is very common both on lawns, and up in the mountains in alpine meadows.
-It is one of the few Agaricus mushrooms that grows in both habitats.
+Agaricus campestris is very common up in the mountains in alpine meadows.

 Description